 Earth is warmer now than in the late 1970s, the start of the satellite era.

-This can be explained largely to the turn of the Pacific and the Atlantic to their warm cycles.
-This is the “Bathroom Shower Theory” that I have used many times.
+This can be explained largely by the turn of the Pacific and the Atlantic to their warm cycles.
+This is the “bathroom shower theory” that I have used many times.
 Turn on a hot shower, and the bathroom will heat up until an equilibrium is reached.
 When the Pacific warmed, and the Atlantic followed, we came off a period in which they were cold in tandem.
-It is perfectly logical that with the oceans and especially the tropics — the thermostat for the globe — warming, the air has to warm until it reaches an equilibrium, which it appears to have done overall until the last 20 years when it has not warmed.
+It is perfectly logical that with the oceans and especially the tropics — the thermostat for the globe — warming, the air must warm until it reaches an equilibrium, which it appears overall to have done until the last 20 years, when it did not warm.

 No one denies the climate changes.
 And I would challenge anyone that denies the climate changes.
 Of course it does — look at the chart.

 In fact, it’s quite evident that not only does the climate change naturally, but the warmer it is, the better.
 See the chart above.
 Earlier warm periods, which dwarf today’s warmth, were climate optimums.
 How is it that previous warmer times were referred to as climate optimums?
 Let’s look at the definition of optimum.

 Used as an adjective, optimum means most conducive to a favorable outcome, or best.